Open-Game-Standards-Alliance/Local-Telemetry-Standard/implementation-aeron.md

 - **Low Latency**: Aeron ensures sub-millisecond delivery, ideal for real-time motion telemetry.
 - **Abstraction**: Developers use a simple C API without touching Aeron directly.
 - **Extensibility**: Add new transports (e.g., raw UDP) by implementing the `Transport` interface.
-- **Asynchronous Processing**: The callback API simplifies real-time telemetry processing by handling data as it arrives.
+- **Asynchronous Processing**: The callback API notifies the receiver of new data, allowing on-demand access to the full telemetry frame via getter functions.
+- **Simplified Integration**: The library calculates velocity and acceleration, reducing the math required by both the game and motion software.

 See `implementation-capnproto.md` for details on the serialization format.